 This one is easy to get around.
 First of all, employees and their managers should pick an agenda format and stick to it.
 There are a ton of examples of great 1:1 meeting formats in the Ultimate Guide To 1:1 Meetings ebook.
 Employees and managers should pick a format that matches up well with their combined objectives, whether that's an increased emphasis on learning and development, developing the manager-employee relationship, or a bias for action involving more tactical discussions.
 The longer the employee-manager team sticks to that agenda, the better they'll get at using it.

-Beyond that, HR can help out by providing conversation starters to compliment the agenda.
+Beyond that, HR can help out by providing conversation starters to complement the agenda.
 Conversation starters are great tools that encourage managers and employees to have productive discussions about performance, development, career planning and more.
 Conversation starters should be open-ended, unique and subtle in order to foster great conversations.
 In both Saba Cloud and Halogen TalentSpace, the HR team can push these conversation starters right into the 1:1 meeting agendas of certain teams, groups or of the entire organization.

 With our 1:1 tool, HR can push out conversation starters to individuals, teams, groups or the entire organization to help encourage meaningful discussions.